lucas-mior/brn2/README.md

 Rename filenames based on provided arguments.

 Options:
-  -c, --check   : Check if original file names exist.
-  -e, --explict : Only rename files given in the list of files to rename (default).
   -F, --fatal   : Exit on first renaming error.
+  -c, --check   : Ignored.
+  -e, --explict : Only rename files given in the list (default).
   -h, --help    : Display this help message and exit.
   -i, --implict : Rename files not given in the list of files to rename.
   -q, --quiet   : Quiet mode; suppress output messages.